-Author has written 13 stories for Miles Vorkosigan, Honor Harrington, and Protector of the Small Quartet.
+Author has written 16 stories for Miles Vorkosigan, Honor Harrington, Protector of the Small Quartet, and Pride and Prejudice.

 I'm a teacher, academic, and published literary critic -- British, male, middle-aged, and tall, with too many cats.
 (The one looking at you from my userpic is the original of ImpSec, by the way.)

 And in every case, the characters and settings used belong to the authors of canon, and are used without permission, for fun, not for profit.